Lady Bump

 "Lady Bump" is a pop disco song by Austrian singer Penny McLean, released in 1975.
 It was a hit for McLean, who was formerly with Silver Convention.

 About the single

 The single backed with "The Lady Bumps On" was released on the Jupiter record label cat - 16 069 AT in June 1975.

 The single reached the three million mark.
 For its popularity in New York discos, the track backed with "The Lady Bumps On" was rated number 14 by November 1975.
+According to RPM the single shipped 90,000 to the New York area in the first week of release.

-In January 1976, it debuted on the Cashbox pop singles charts, peaking at number 61.
+In January 1976, the single debuted on the Cashbox pop singles charts, peaking at number 61.
 In July 1976, "Lady Bump" rated number 7 in Australia's 2S Music Survey.